SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Benchmark on

 Table~\ref{tab:sci_results}, Table~\ref{tab:math_results}, and Table~\ref{tab:general_results} present experimental findings for scientific and mathematical benchmarks, as well as general tasks.
-The results show that training on the provided \data benefits reasoning tasks, improving performance in scientific reasoning (i.e., CEval-Sci, SciEval, MMLU-Sci) and transferring to mathematical tasks.
-Such performance improvement is consistent with different scale of based model parameters, across 6B, 12B and 32B.
-In addition, \model's performance improvement on scientific reasoning does not sacrifice its general language understanding capabilities.
-As shown in Figure~\ref{fig:task_result}, on standard task like MMLU and elementary math GSM8K, SciGLM even achieves slight performance improvement.
+The results show that training on the provided \data benefits reasoning tasks, improving performance in scientific reasoning (i.e., CEval-Sci, SciEval, SciBench, MMLU-Sci) and transferring to mathematical tasks.

+Such performance improvement is consistent with different scales of based model parameters, across 6B and 32B.
+In addition, \model's performance improvement in scientific reasoning does not sacrifice its general language understanding capabilities.
+As shown in Figure~\ref{fig:task_result} in~\ref{ssec: more_results}, on standard tasks like MMLU and CEval, \model even achieves slight performance improvement.
 On code generation like MBPP, the performance is slightly lower but is overall consistent.
+As shown in Figure~\ref{appendix:output_example_scibench_quan_2.13} in~\ref{ssec: more_outout_examples}, we present a statistics problem in SciBench that is accurately solved with the \model (32B).